rougier/python-opengl/05-cube.rst

    V["position"] = [[ 1, 1, 1], [-1, 1, 1], [-1,-1, 1], [ 1,-1, 1],
                     [ 1,-1,-1], [ 1, 1,-1], [-1, 1,-1], [-1,-1,-1]]

-These vertice describe a cube centered on (0,0,0) that goes from (-1,-1,-1) to (+1,+1,+1).
+These vertices describe a cube centered on (0,0,0) that goes from (-1,-1,-1) to (+1,+1,+1).
 Unfortunately, we cannot use `gl.GL_TRIANGLE_STRIP` as we did for the quad.
 If you remember how this rendering primitive considers vertices as a succession of triangles, you should also realize there is no way to organize